 We invest our excess cash balances in marketable securities of highly rated financial institutions and investment-grade debt instruments.
-We limit the amount of investment concentrations for individual institutions, maturities and investment types.
-We classify our marketable securities as "available-for-sale" and, accordingly, record such securities at fair value.
-We classify all marketable securities as current assets as these investments are intended to be available to the Company for use in funding current operations.
+We seek to diversify our investments and limit the amount of investment concentrations for individual institutions, maturities and investment types.
+We classify these marketable securities as available-for-sale and, accordingly, record such securities at fair value.
+We classify these marketable securities as current assets as these investments are intended to be available to the Company for use in funding current operations.